 Only if the Praana sets at the end of the twelve inch measure moving downward from the nose, as previously explained, can the Apaana rise up instantly filling the inside and outside as the inside and outside.
-If the Apaana is not allowed to rise at all, and the Kumbhaka of the empty world-state of the self is maintained, then there is no chance of any darkness appearing with its tainted moon.)
+If the Apaana is not allowed to rise at all, and the Kumbhaka of the empty world-state of the self is maintained, then there is no chance of any darkness appearing with its tainted moon.]

-If the external darkness is removed (by running away from it and seeking a trance state of escape), the vision of objects remain in tact and the concept of the outside and inside remain without getting destroyed.

-If the darkness in the heart is destroyed (and the awareness of the self is realized as a stable state), then the vision of the Self alone is gained, hey Muni, and it never subsides. (लोक्यत इति लोको)
+If the external darkness is removed (by running away from it and seeking the trance-state of escape), the vision of objects remain in tact and the concept of the outside and inside remain without getting destroyed.
+If the darkness in the heart is destroyed (and the awareness of the self is realized as a stable state), then the vision of the Self alone is gained, hey Muni, and it never subsides.

-One should observe (analyze) the Praana-Sun along with its rising and setting (along with the ordinary Praanaayaama practice), which when understood destroys the darkness of the heart and bestows liberation.
+One should observe (analyze) the Praana-Sun along with its rising and setting - which when understood, destroys the darkness of the heart, and bestows liberation.
+(Mind, the agitation called the world dies - means, the witness-state shines by itself.)